How to Trade Classic Bullish Divergence and Bearish Divergence - Classical Bullish Divergence vs Classical Bearish Divergence

 Divergence in Trading is also used to predict the optimum point at which to exit a trade.
 If you already have an open trade that is already profitable, a good way to spot a profit taking level would be the point where you spot this setup.

-There are two types, based on the direction of the Forex trend:
+There are two types, based on the direction of the market trend:

 - Classic Bullish divergence